zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/securing-liferay/securing-web-services/setting-up-cors.md

 | **URL Pattern** | Use the Plus button to add as many patterns as you need.
 Define patterns that match URLs to the web services you want to access. |
 | **CORS Response Headers** | Use the Plus button to add as many headers as you need.
 Define policies for any of the [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers#CORS) here. |

-[JAX-RS](../../platform/web-services/jax-rs.md) developers can use the `@CORS` annotation to set policies for their deployed applications.
+JAX-RS<!-- future link required --> developers can use the `@CORS` annotation to set policies for their deployed applications.

 ## Additional Information